 “It was cool to pick up a couch at a really nice house, take it back to the Furniture Bank, and then deliver it into someone’s new home,” John said.
 “I went through tragedy myself and came through the other end and could help someone else who needed it.”

 John gained full-time employment after his AmeriCorps service with CARITAS and has continued to grow his professional skills as well as his ambition.
 John was accepted into the UnBoundRVA program, which invests in talented entrepreneurs from low-income communities in the area.
 Through the program, John received support for his new business, which will open this fall.
-His coffee shop will be called Ground Up.
+His coffee cart will be called Ground Up.
 He has worked with a local advertising company to create his logo, singed letters of intent to rent his coffee shop location, worked with a lawyer to incorporate his business, and is now lining up vendors to fill his shelves and coffee mugs.

 We could not be more proud of John and all he has and will accomplish.
 We are grateful to provide hope to men and help them move from the ground up!